syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Page-Settings.md

 ![](Page-Settings_images/Page-Settings_img3.png)

-N> When the PageWidth and PgeHeight are not specified, the rectangular region that completely fits all nodes and connectors are considered as page size.
+N> When the PageWidth and PageHeight are not specified, the rectangular region that completely fits all nodes and connectors are considered as page size.

 ## MultiplePage and PageBreaks